OG Anunoby: Toronto Raptors (2017–2023)

 On 22 June 2017, he was selected with the 23rd overall pick in the 2017 NBA draft by the Toronto Raptors.
 On 9 July, he signed his rookie scale contract with the Raptors.
 On 14 November, Anunoby made his first career start, against the Houston Rockets.
 He finished the game with 16 points, 2 rebounds, 1 assist and 1 steal in 30 minutes.
-By 15 December, he led starter rookies in offensive and defensive rating and had the third highest true shooting percentage and best turnover-to-assist ratio for a non-guard.
+By 15 December, he led starter rookies in offensive and defensive rating and had the third-highest true shooting percentage and best turnover-to-assist ratio for a non-guard.

 On 29 January 2019, Anunoby was named a member of the World Team representing the United Kingdom for the 2019 Rising Stars Challenge.
-In April 2019, Anunoby had an emergency appendectomy, which caused him to miss most of the Raptors' championship playoff run.
-He dressed for the NBA Finals but did not play as the Raptors went on to win the title, becoming the first British player to win an NBA championship.
+In early April, he had an emergency appendectomy, which caused him to miss the Raptors' entire championship playoff run.
+He dressed for the NBA Finals but did not play as the Raptors won the title, becoming the first British player to win an NBA championship.

-On 1 March 2020, Anunoby scored 32 points and recorded seven steals, along with seven rebounds and three assists in a 133–118 loss against the Denver Nuggets.
-He hit a game-winning buzzer-beater three-pointer on 3 September, in a 104–103 win in Game 3 of the Eastern Conference semifinals against the Boston Celtics, and finished with 12 points.
+On 1 March 2020, Anunoby scored 32 points and recorded seven steals, seven rebounds and three assists in a 133–118 loss to the Denver Nuggets.
+He hit a game-winning, buzzer-beating three-pointer on 3 September, in a 104–103 win in Game 3 of the Eastern Conference semifinals against the Boston Celtics, and finished with 12 points.
 The buzzer-beater prevented the Raptors from going down to a 0–3 deficit to the Celtics.
-The Raptors would eventually fall in seven games.
+The Raptors fell in seven games.
 On 21 December 2020, he signed a four-year, $72 million extension, through the 2024–25 season.
-On 24 January 2021, Anunoby scored a season-high 30 points while getting eight rebounds, one assist, five steals, and a block in a 107–102 win against the Indiana Pacers, joining former Raptor Kawhi Leonard as the only players with multiple games getting 30 points, five rebounds, and five steals in franchise history.
+On 24 January 2021, Anunoby scored a season-high 30 points while getting eight rebounds, one assist, five steals and a block in a 107–102 win against the Indiana Pacers, joining former Raptor Kawhi Leonard as the only players with multiple games getting 30 points, five rebounds and five steals in franchise history.
 On 1 November, Anunoby scored a career-high 36 points along with 6 rebounds and 2 assists along with the win against the Knicks.

 On 25 February 2022, Anunoby was sidelined due to a right finger fracture suffered against the Charlotte Hornets.
 On 3 March, he was ruled out for two weeks to rest his fractured finger.
 On 16 November 2022, Anunoby scored a season-high 32 points during a 112–104 win against the Miami Heat.
 During the 2022–23 season, Anunoby led the league in steals, becoming the first Raptors player and first British player to accomplish the feat.
-At the end of the season, Anunoby was named for the first time to the NBA All-Defensive Second team.
+At the end of the season, Anunoby was named for the first time to the NBA All-Defensive Second Team.